Car Bras and Dinner Trays – Features your Car Definitely Doesn’t Need

 Everyone loves a bit of anthropomorphism, and the standard headlight and grille arrangement on most cars makes them ripe for a bit of humanisation.
 Can you actually imagine getting a big set of eyelashes, sticking them on your headlights, and thinking: “That’s exactly what has been missing!”

 There is one exception to the no-eyelashes rule though, the Lamborghini Miura…

 Ok, so having the front of your car covered in stone chips and scratches is never a good look and so, on paper, a car bra would seem a good idea as it protects the paintwork from any debris that might damage it.

 The problem is, a car bra looks as daft as it sounds – so you may want to forgo this one and risk some dinks in the paintwork.
-Or maybe combine the car bra and the eyelashes for a Conchita Wurst look.
-Or maybe not.

 While I’ve got all the time in the world for a cup holder, a full-on, fold-down, airline-style dinner tray is just too much – did anyone ever really think combining mealtime and drivetime would be a good idea?